 “Learning agility is the willingness and ability to learn, de-learn, and re-learn.
 Limitations on learning are barriers invented by humans.”- Pearl Zhu

 In this world, everything is continuously changing and we are uncertain about so many things.
 In this volatile, unpredictable state, there is only one way to survive and that is to adapt, learn, and move forward.
 Here, we are referring to the concept called “Learning Agility”.
 According to Forbes, there was a research conducted by Korn Ferry International on nearly 1 million executives demonstrate that, as we climb up the executive ladder, we ought to become increasingly comfortable with uncertainty and sudden change.

-Learning agility is an indicator of leadership potential, because these people are good at absorbing information and using it at the right time.
-Learning agility allows people to assimilate new things and apply it to a required context.
+Learning agility is an indicator of leadership potential because these people are good at absorbing information and using it at the right time.
+Learning agility allows people to assimilate new things and apply them to a required context.

 As we become leaders in our roles, we ought to have the capability to weave together pieces of information and ideas together and craft innovative solutions from them.